-I have had trouble identifying or truly understanding where I, my thoughts, my principles and values fall in line with others.
+I have had trouble identifying or truly understanding where I, my thoughts, my principles fall in line with others.
 Fundamentally, it is not important to me to have a label.
-But, I am a human being, I crave social acceptance, and social identity.
-That’s why we group.
+But, I am a human being, I crave social acceptance, and social group.
 We find others that connect with our ideals.
 We group to have a connection.
-We find this connection ever more important, ever more identifying, when we are ‘in defense’.
+We find this connection ever more important, ever more identifying, when we are defensive.
 Defending against villainy, whatever that may be.
 The larger the group, the better the defense, more effect.
 The capabilities become more substantial, more operative; stemming from outreach, facilitation, and access of resources.
 So yes, big picture, labels are important.
 The group, the name, what it stands for is important.
-Unfortunately, the feminist movement has taken a nose dive in effectiveness due to this identification of the group.
-And leads to my confusion as to where I lie, in or out?
+Unfortunately, the feminist group has taken a nose dive.
+I believe I can no longer identify with this group, although my attachment to its original identity pulls me back in.
+This leads to my confusion as to where I lie, in or out?

 The movement needs to be put in check.
 The branches of liberalists, radicalists, far-left radicals, etcetera etcetera, need to remember the definition of feminism, its inherent doctrine, its finite truth, in which we all find our underlying pursuit; the social and political rights of women as human beings, being no different to the male sex.
 I read a quote many years ago in a book about the women’s rights movement in the Middle East.
 It states, “if I rise up, if you rise up, everyone will rise up.”
 I have this quote tattooed on my inner wrist because it struck me right to my core, took hold of me, inspired me.
 And as I look down at it in this moment, it is as if reading it for the first time all over again.
 A fresh yet constant reminder.
 This is what we need.
 We need unity.
 We need intellects and critical thinkers, to give structure and well-rounded meaning to the movement, one that all women can identify with.